“Nowhere have I seen the sublime and the beautiful, the tame and the terrible so well arranged”

 Nic & Ferda Barrow

 Nic, an attorney by profession, initiated both the KKNK (Klein Karoo National Arts Festival) and the Klein Karoo Klassique art festival.
 Along with Ferda he also owned and ran several hotels and property developments.
 Ferda, who studied and taught accounting, is an accomplished cook as well as an avid gardener.
-She is currently creating both a show and vegetable garden at Le Lude – the latter to supply the planned restaurant.
-The couple has two daughters – Olga, an interior designer, and Nicolene, a chef.
+She has created both a show and vegetable garden at Le Lude – the latter producing fresh, seasonal harvests for the Orangerie.
+The couple have two daughters – Olga, an interior designer who created the décor at Le Lude, and Nicolene, the estate’s Executive Chef.

 Paul Gerber – Winemaker